jpegleg/enchanter/README.md

 When the `file_password.toml` is in place, the options for environment variables are not available and the prompt for a password is skipped.

+## giant-spellbook tool

+There is another tool named [giant-spellbook](https://github.com/jpegleg/giant-spellbook) that is compatible with enchanter because it imports enchanter as a library.
+The encryption and decryption operations can be done with giant-spellbook as well, without any TOML config file.

+If you prefer not to have an enchanter.toml, then giant-spellbook is the tool for you.

 Enchanter uses [zeroize](https://docs.rs/zeroize/latest/zeroize/) to explicitly empty the key from memory.
 This technique is generally recommended to avoid the edge case where the compiler optimizes away an important aspect of "zeroizing" a value.